 On the other hand, the annual calendar complication does not take into account the leap year.
 Rather, the timepiece requires manual winding during leap years, failing which the month of February runs till the 31st.

 The repeater enables the timepiece to produce a series of chimes in order to indicate the time.
-The minute repeater spells out the hours, quarters and minutes through a series of chimes.
+The minute repeater spells out the hours, quarters, and minutes through a series of chimes.
 On the other hand, the quarter repeater chimes only for hours and quarters.
 A low chime denotes the hour, two chimes (high followed by low) denotes the quarter and high chimes denote the minute.
 These features particularly stuck with the visually impaired to tell the time.
 Engineered by the masterminds of the watchmaking industry, the repeater requires complex designing and assembling.

 Pretty much as the name suggests, alarm features in a watch are quite useful in extreme conditions when you cannot rely on your smartphones.
 This complication allows you to set a particular time, at which the timepiece will ring to notify you.
-Unlike most other complications, even automatic and quartz watches can have this complication built-in them.
+Unlike most other complications, even automatic and quartz watches can have this complication built into them.
 The design to include an alarm reflects the watchmaker’s ability to create complex timepieces.

-The components for the alarm complications find its place below the dial linked to a notched cam.
+The components for the alarm complications find their place below the dial linked to a notched cam.
 Upon reaching the said time set for the alarm to ring, the cam enables the mainspring to ring, thereby indicating the time.
 Once the alarm rings, the alarm usually requires a reset to ring again.

 Chronograph, in simple terms, means a stopwatch or a timer.
 The chronograph complication is designed to avoid any interference with the normal functioning of the watch.
 Timepieces equipped with chronographs typically have two or three buttons on the side of the watch case, that work as start and stop buttons to record time.
 Based on its functionalities, there are three main types of chronographs available today.

-Monopoussoir, or one-button chronograph, as the name suggests, this comes with just one button pusher to start, stop and reset the time.
+Monopoussoir, or one-button chronograph, as the name suggests, comes with just one button pusher to start, stop and reset the time.
 Unlike modern chronographs, this particular type of complication cannot record interrupted time spans.

 Next came the Retour-En-Vol, or the Flyback chronograph.
 Originally designed for pilots and race car drives to ensure accurate split-second readings, the Flyback chronograph comes equipped with two buttons.
 While the first button records start and stop time, pressing the second button counter resets and starts again from zero, enabling split-second recordings.